Performance Tuning FME: FME Memory Management

 Introduction

 Memory Management is mostly an automatic process that the FME engine carries out during a translation.
-However, there are log file messages that relate to memory management and can be useful to inspect.
+However, there are log file messages related to memory management that can be useful to inspect.
 For other performance tuning tips & tricks, see Performance Tuning FME.

 FME Memory Configuration

-At the start of the translation, FME determines the amount of memory available and plans how to use that memory to give optimum performance.
+At the start of the translation, FME determines the available memory and plans how to use it to achieve optimal performance.
 Two lines in the log file indicate these plans:

 Optimizing Memory Usage